MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/OData-Web-Services.md

 ## Enabling and Configuring OData on the [!INCLUDE[server](../developer/includes/server.md)]

 The [!INCLUDE[server](../developer/includes/server.md)] instance has several configurations settings that enable and control OData services.
-For more information, see [O](../administration/configure-server-instance.md#ODataServices).
+For more information, see [OData Services Settings](../administration/configure-server-instance.md#ODataServices).

 ## Known Limitations